← Back to Resources

 Legal Review Is Essential

 Commercial leases are binding contracts with long-term financial implications.
-Unlike residential leases, there are few statutory protections for commercial tenants.
+Unlike residential leases, there are few statutory protections for commercial tenants, which means the lease document is essentially the entire body of governing law for the relationship.
 Having an experienced attorney review your lease can identify unfavorable terms, suggest modifications, and potentially save significant costs over the lease term.
+At Agarunov Law Firm, we represent both commercial tenants and landlords in lease drafting, negotiation, and disputes throughout New York City and northern New Jersey.
+Our office at 30 Broad Street in Manhattan's Financial District serves clients across all five boroughs, and our New Jersey office in Englewood serves clients on the other side of the Hudson.

 Need Help with a Commercial Lease?